ArianaVillegas/MLRC-EMU/README.md

           ```
 ##  Results
 The results of the experiments are saved in the `src/EMU_release_pymarl/results` directory.
 Some of the obtained results are included in the `results` directory of this repository.

-## Contributions and Extensions

-This repository includes:

-- A systematic replication of the EMU framework Na et al. (2024), focusing on reproducible experiments while documenting implementation challenges and resource requirements.
-This validation effort strengthens the theoretical foundations of episodic control in MARL.
-- Adaptation of the EMU framework for distributed computing environments, enabling scalable training across high-performance computing clusters while maintaining coordination efficiency.
-This extension demonstrates EMU’s potential for large-scale, computation-intensive MARL applications.
-- A rigorous parametric analysis of the state embedding threshold (δ) unveils its pivotal role in dictating convergence and stability across diverse memory embedding techniques (Random Projection, EmbNet, and dCAE).

 ## Acknowledgments